 A request may be made for a child to be admitted outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
 In addition, the parents of a summer born child, i.e. a child born between 1st April and 31st August, may request that the child be admitted out of their normal age group, to reception rather than year 1.

 Any such request should be made in writing to [insert name of person and address to which the request should be made] at the same time as the admission application is made.
-The governing body will make its decision about the request based on the circumstances of each case and in the best interests of the child.
-In addition to taking into account the views of the head teacher, including the head teacher’s statutory responsibility for the internal organisation, management and control of the school, the governing body will take into account the views of the parents and of appropriate medical and education professionals, as appropriate.
+The admission authority will make its decision about the request based on the circumstances of each case and in the best interests of the child.
+In addition to taking into account the views of the head teacher, including the head teacher’s statutory responsibility for the internal organisation, management and control of the school, the admission authority will take into account the views of the parents and of appropriate medical and education professionals, as appropriate.

 Waiting Lists